Skip to Content

 What is Lamb Chettinad?

-• Chettinad Masala: Process the dry whole spices like green cardamom, black cloves, cumin seeds, fennel seeds, and coriander seeds with dried red chiles, grated coconut, and whole cashews into a fine powder to deepen the flavor of the curry.
+• Chettinad Masala: Process the dry whole spices like green cardamom, black cloves, cumin seeds, fennel seeds, and coriander seeds with dried red chiles, grated coconut, and cashews into a fine powder to deepen the flavor.

 • GheeGhee is a staple in Indian cuisine and develops a nutty base for the dish.